Khal-Naaikaa: Plot

 Months later, Jaya looks for a nanny and she unknowingly hires Anuradha, who is going under the alias "Kiran".
 Anuradha wages a campaign to undermine Jaya in her household.
 She frequently breastfeeds Munna in secret; this causes him to reject Jaya, as he stops taking her milk.
 Anuradha encourages Jaya's daughter Sahiba to keep secrets from her mother and tries to turn her against Jaya.
 Anuradha also suggests to Ravi that he arrange a surprise party for Jaya, leading Varsha and Ravi to meet in secret.
 Jaya accuses Ravi of having an affair with Varsha and this leads to tension between the couple.

 Gangaram (Mehmood), an intellectually disabled gardener who has been assisting the Kapoors and is friendly with Sahiba, discovers Anuradha breastfeeding Munna.
 To prevent him from exposing her, Anuradha plants nude pictures of Jaya in Gangaram's living quarters which leads Ravi into beating him up and firing him.
 Unknown to the family, except for Sahiba, Gangaram keeps a watchful eye over them.

 A now wary Jaya begins to suspect "Kiran's" hand in all of the recent incidents and suggests to Ravi that they should get rid of her.
 Anuradha overhears their conversation, and the next morning she boobytraps the greenhouse for Jaya.
 Varsha discovers Anuradha's identity, but before she can get in touch with Jaya, Anuradha tricks her into going into the greenhouse, where she is killed by the falling glass ceiling.
 Knowing that Jaya suffers from asthma, Anuradha empties all of Jaya's inhalers and takes Munna out for a walk.
 When Jaya arrives back home and finds Varsha's bloodied, glass-covered body, she has an asthma attack and is briefly hospitalized.
-Ravi is left distraught over both Varsha's death and his wife's condition; Anuradha attempts to seduce him, but he rejects her advances.
+Ravi is left distraught over both Varsha's death and his wife's condition.
+Seeing Ravi leave, Gangaram tries to prove his innocence and even tells what Anuradha did.
+Anuradha attempts to seduce him, but he imagines Jaya and tells her feelings to Anuradha (as thought by Ravi).
+It is stopped when Sahiba calls her father and he gets up, she thinks her plan worked (but it fails).